-Believe it or not, a search on Craigslist brings up many chickens for sale by farmers in the Fraser Valley.
-And a fun weekend outing is Fraser Valley Auctions (all kinds of farm animals) at 21801-56th Ave.Langley, BC V2Y 2M9.
-Or see the next section for farms in the Fraser Valley.
+Other options: Believe it or not, a search on Craigslist brings up many chickens for sale by farmers in the Fraser Valley.
+And a fun weekend outing is Fraser Valley Auctions (all kinds of farm animals) at 21801-56th Ave.56 Ave.
+Langley, BC V2Y 2M9.